cyrusdiego/VR-Bento-Arm/DevelopmentLog_PersonalNotes.md

 - NOTE::: should configure two way comms so that when unity is paused or stopped, sends packet to disconnect

 - got serialized and also check sum is correct

+**June 22**
+*Steps for connecting brachIOplexus to Unity(keyboard)*
+- file->profile->kb_multi.dat
+- connect keyboard (velocity ramp on or off)
+- connect to unity
+*Notes*
+- had to remove the (if bentoarm enabled) in main loop so that the data structs can update without a bento arm hooked up
+- talk to rory / riley about removing length b/c im using List

+- Tested two examples for values and checksum (correct results)